Tag: The backlash

 Though intolerance may be as old as religion itself, we still see vigorous signs of its virulence.
 In Europe, there are intense debates about newcomers wearing veils or wanting to erect minarets and episodes of violence against Muslim immigrants.
 Radical atheists issue blanket condemnations of those who hold to religious beliefs.
 In the Middle East, the flames of war are fanned by hatred of those who adhere to a different faith.

 No we don’t.
-We may offer generalized criticism of religious belief as such, but that’s not the same as issuing “blanket condemnations” of all … Read the rest
+We may offer generalized criticism of religious belief as such, but that’s not the same as issuing “blanket condemnations” of all believers themselves.
+The DL did a blanket condemnation of us.

 Karl Giberson explains about political science in the US and what it means for how we have to behave: